Updated Directions, October 2017.

 5. Put the seed mixture into bowl of cold, salted water.
 Whisk the seeds, and stir to help release them.
 Let them float to the top of the water.

-6. Using a small strainer, move the seeds to another bowl, rinse well, then transfer to a platter with a paper towel.
-Blot dry, and remove the towel so they don't stick to it.
-Let air dry overnight on a platter.
+6. Using a small strainer (or your hands), move the seeds to another bowl, rinse well, then transfer to a platter with a paper towel.
+Blot dry, and remove from the towel so they don't stick to it.
+Let air dry overnight on a glass platter.

-7. Preheat oven to 250F.
+7. Preheat oven to 275F.
 Line a cookie sheet with parchment paper.
-Use skewers to make sections if you are using several seasoning options.
+If applicable: Use skewers to make sections if you are using several seasoning options.

 8. Toss seeds with 1/2 teaspoon of olive oil or coconut oil and the seasoning of your choice.
-I made small batches with sea salt, sesame seeds, sugar & cinnamon.
-Roast for 15-20 minutes.
+I made 3 small batches of sea salt, sesame seeds, sugar & cinnamon toppings.
+Roast for 20 - 30 minutes.
+CHECK them so they don't burn, oven results vary.
 While the seeds are cooling, you can add more seasoning to taste.

 9. Add a candle to the carved pumpkin, put on his "hat" and hello, Jack!.

-TIP: Soak the pumpkin in cold water with 1 cap full of household bleach to prevent mold and slow the deterioration process.
+TIP: Spin - do not soak - the pumpkin in cold water with 1 - 2 capfulls of household bleach to prevent mold and slow the deterioration process.
+If the bowl isn't big enough for the size of the pumpkin, then wet paper towels with the bleach and water mixture and rub it on.
 Don't forget the "hat" and stem.
 Use paper towel to thoroughly dry it off inside and out.
+Note: Even with this tip, they deteriorate more quickly when kept inside the house (instead of outside).

 Here is my Jack-O-Lantern taking his bath!